Guideline Change Log Summarized below, are the changes from the past two years (October 2018 – October 2020).

 Search Quality Rater

 Showing more trust in the algorithm over quality raters.
-It is important you focus on E.A.T.
+You must focus on E.A.T.
 (Expertise Authoritativeness Trust) and YMYL (Your Money or Your Life).

 Successful Page Quality rater

-Google's search quality is canvasing every day users, not subject matter experts.
-Emphasizing you need to identify the purpose of the page for every day users.
+Google’s search quality is canvassing everyday users, not subject matter experts.
+Emphasizing you need to identify the purpose of the page for everyday users.